Supermac30/JuliaSetViewer/README.md

 - You are able to filter out solutions to see patterns created by each one.
 - You can zoom in and out and change the resolution of the picture.

-All code is run on the clientside.
+All code is run on the client.